STICKnoLOGIC/First-Accord-Docs/json-structure.md

 # JSON Structure <!-- {docsify-ignore} -->

+> [!WARNING]
+> __NO OFFENSIVE LANGUAGE OR ANY INAPPROPRIATE CONTENT THAT COULD HARM THE WEBSITE, THE URL, THE REPOSITORY, AND THE COMMUNITY.__

 To contribute in `First Accord`, you must generate a new JSON file in the `contributors` folder by means of a pull request.
 For instance, if your GitHub username for the pull request is `STICKnoLOGIC`, you should create a file called `sticknologic.json` in the `contributors` folder.
 The complete path would be `contributors/example.json`.

 ## Filename

 > [!NOTE]
 > The JSON file's name must correspond to your GitHub username that you use when submitting a pull request; if it does not correspond, it will be automatically closed and won't be merged into the repository.

-However, your JSON filename must meet the following criteria:
+your JSON filename must meet the following criteria:

-the filename of the JSON:

 - It must match your GitHub username.
 - Should consist of letters and numbers, written in lowercase, with dashes serving as dividers.